forbole/cosmos-rust-wallet/examples/browser/README.md

 `wasm-pack build --release -- --features wasm-bindgen` this will build the wallet and prepare a node module inside a new directory **pkg**.

-Now go back to the example directory, install the required dependencies with `npm install` and finally launch the demo with `npm start`.
+Now go back to the `examples/browser` directory, install the required dependencies with `npm install` and finally launch the demo with `npm start`.